-Compensation Recoupment/Clawback Policy - We have a policy pursuant to which incentive compensation awarded to our executive officers is subject to recoupment under certain circumstances if our financial results are restated.
+Compensation Recoupment/Clawback Policy - We have a policy pursuant to which incentive compensation erroneously awarded to our executive officers is subject to recoupment under certain circumstances if our financial results are restated.
+This policy was updated in 2023 to be compliant with the requirements of Exchange Act Rule 10D-1 and the applicable Nasdag listing standards.